Skyhawkbotics/firstdocs/source/docs/programming/git.md

 !!! info "Mind the Platform"

-    This guide assumes you are using GitHub as your git server.
-If you are using a different platform (such as GitLab), most of the git-related steps are still the same, but there may be some variations.
+    This guide assumes you are using GitHub as your Git server.
+If you are using a different platform (such as GitLab), most of the Git-related steps are still the same, but there may be some variations.

 ## Git Lingo